thaoshibe/BeautyGAN-PyTorch-reimplementation/README.md

 🌿 If you have trouble running this code, feel free to send me an [issue](https://github.com/thaoshibe/BeautyGAN-pytorch-reimplementation/issues).
 I'll try my best to help you 👍.

+> **_NOTE:_**: I got serveral checkpoint in [Google Drive](https://drive.google.com/drive/folders/1nNsxHFCvrko2QZ4a7LPCOkeGqB4wlYTk?usp=sharing).
+The results are not good as stated in the main paper, but check it if you like.

+For the best results, I recommend [original tensorflow pre-trained model](https://github.com/Honlan/BeautyGAN)

 ---

 ### Requirements